Flood recovery and mitigation

 This destructive event was an important catalyst for flood analysis in the Catskills.
 Our approach to analyzing flooding is rooted in sound, scientific practices but goes well beyond the technical realm.
 Addressing flooding requires a multi-faceted approach, only part of which involves technical issues.
 Critical to the success of such projects is gaining a comprehensive understanding of the unique problems, consideration of public sentiment and individual neighborhood history, educating local officials, assessing the likelihood of successful permitting of mitigation alternatives, and evaluating potential funding sources.

-Our team has conducted or is currently conducting flood analysis and mitigation assessment in 28 towns, villages, and hamlets throughout the Catskills Region, which has led to the design and implementation of a wide range of flood mitigation projects.
+Our team has conducted flood analysis and mitigation assessment in 28 towns, villages, and hamlets throughout the Catskills Region, which has led to the design and implementation of a wide range of flood mitigation projects.
 We have provided the following services:

 - Emergency Response and Field Design